Beginner's Guide to Peace - Going Off Road

 Siddhartha Gautama was raised in a Hindu culture that believed in reincarnation, the endless cycle of birth and rebirth, and karma, the belief that the situation every being is born into is based on their actions in previous lives.

-As the tradition goes, Siddhartha, having lived the sheltered youth of a prince, was shocked by the reality of aging, disease and death he discovered upon his escape from the palace grounds.
-Greatly disturbed and moved by the suffering he saw all around him, Siddhartha at first tried to find peace by following the traditional practices of his culture such of asceticism and yogic mediation.
+As the tradition goes, Siddhartha, having lived a sheltered life as a prince, was shocked by the reality of aging, disease and death he discovered upon his escape from the palace grounds.
+Greatly disturbed and moved by the suffering he saw all around him, Siddhartha at first tried to find peace by following traditional practices of his culture such of asceticism and yogic mediation.
 Ultimately dissatisfied with the extremes of hedonistic luxury and self-denial, Siddhartha finally experienced an Enlightenment that provided the answers he sought.
 Establishing a moral system that called for

 While millions of peoples have taken comfort in the teachings of Buddhism and have perhaps indeed escaped from much of life’s suffering, the Buddha himself was not able to escape from his culture’s traditions of karma and reincarnation.
 Whatever the truth of reincarnation, the idea of karma continues to be used to justify

-Whether Jesus was attempting to build on existing cultural traditions (“I have not come to do away with the law but to fulfill it”) or whether he was trying to create a radically new ethical code from scratch (“Do not put new wine in old bottles”) is a topic that is still hotly debated among various Christian sects to this day.
+Whether Jesus was attempting to build on existing cultural traditions (“I have not come to do away with the law but to fulfill it”) or whether he was trying to create a radically new ethical code from scratch (“Do not put new wine in old bottles”) is a topic that is still hotly debated among Christians to this day.
 Thus we find denominations such as the Society of Friends and the Mennonites steadfastly

 For an outsider, it is difficult not to notice the moral contradictions between the Old Testament and the teachings of Jesus.
 Just as the Buddha was unable to move beyond his culture’s belief in karma and reincarnation, Christianity seems tied to some of the worst practices and beliefs of the ancient Hebrews.

 Death by State